Meknes Fes-meknes, Morocco Travel Guide

 Have on comfortable shoes for walking, especially when exploring the medina or archaeological sites.
 Stay hydrated.
 Guides can deepen your experience and ease navigation through complex areas.

 Group nearby attractions to reduce travel time.
-Start early to avoid crowds and heat.
+Get an early start to avoid large groups and heat.

 Ensure you wear comfortable shoes for long walks.
 Carry water to stay hydrated throughout your explorations.